johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 >	Keep safe the great treasure entrusted to us by sharing it with others who will be faithful to the teaching and in sharing it with others.

-For discipleship to fulfil its potential, it is essential that disciples find effective ways to be involved in the forming of other disciples.
+For discipleship to fulfil its potential, it is essential that disciples find effective ways to be involved in the formation of other disciples.
 One straightforward way is to encourage discipleship groups to multiply.

 When authentic, biblical discipleship takes place in a particular context, the enthusiasm generated creates pressure to move outwards into other contexts, to share experiences, insights and invite others to become disciples.